gvgabor/karsaiauto/git-readme.txt

-Ez a szöveg a feature branchből jött.
+Ez a sor a dev ágon van.